 A good way to avoid high Facebook ad frequency is to stay on top of it by updating copy, creative, and targeting.

 1. Copy.
-Create ads within the same ad set with copy variations.
+Create ads within the same An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. with copy variations.

 2. Creative.
 Seeing the same image in your feed repeatedly can create noise.
 Once you suspect frequency is getting too high (and performance is dropping), try a completely different image.

 3. Targeting.
 If you’ve been heavily targeting a particular audience, give it a break for a while.
 Try a different group before coming back to it later.